linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Fall of Bear Stearns.md

 Bear Stearns directors were getting angry.
 How could the deal price go from $8 to $4 in a few hours?
 Chairman James Cayne -- himself a large shareholder and the firm's chief executive for 14 years until forced out in January -- was irate.

-"Let's play the bankruptcy card,  " he said to the group as they discussed the bid in a conference room high in the Madison Avenue tower.
+"Let's play the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] card,  " he said to the group as they discussed the bid in a conference room high in the Madison Avenue tower.

 A large team from the law firm Cadwalader,  Wickersham & Taft was already in the building,  preparing for a potential Chapter 11 filing,  which technically would allow Bear Stearns time to work out its problems with creditors.
-But the option would have been suicidal: Under changes to the bankruptcy code made in 2005,  regulators would wrest control of the firm's customer accounts,  leaving it with little or no business.
+But the option would have been suicidal: Under changes to the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] code made in 2005,  regulators would wrest control of the firm's customer accounts,  leaving it with little or no business.
 Many of Bear Stearns's pending trades in investments known as derivatives,  which are tied to underlying assets like stocks and bonds,  would be subject to seizure by creditors.

 The start of the business day in Asia loomed at 6 p.m.
 New York time.
 If the firm filed for bankruptcy,  it would have to notify its Asian trading desks before markets there opened.